lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 Please read the ["Asking for an exception" docs](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#asking-for-an-exception).

 RELEASE_VERSION should include an RC as well, eg. 10.4.0.rc1, 10.4.0, 10.4.1.
-MERGE_REQUEST_REFERENCE should include the project name, eg. gitlab-ce!123, gitlab-ee!321.
+MERGE_REQUEST_REFERENCE should include the project namespace and name, eg. gitlab-org/gitlab-ce!123, gitlab-org/gitlab-ee!321.

 Any item inside of () should be removed before the issue is closed.
 Please remove this notice once you read it.